shopsys/shopsys/docs/installation/installation-using-docker-macos.md

 #### 2.1 Enable second domain (optional)

-There are two domains each for different language in default installation.
-First one is available via IP adress `127.0.O.1` and second one via `127.0.0.2`.
+There are two domains each for different language in the default installation.
+First one is available via IP address `127.0.O.1` and second one via `127.0.0.2`.
 `127.0.0.2` is not alias of `127.0.0.1` on Mac by default.
 To create this alias in network interface run:

 ```sh